The Scheme is subject to legislation, common law and contracts between the State and the approved CTP Insurers.

 Contracts between the State and the CTP Insurers

 All CTP Insurers have entered into a contract with the State that sets their obligations to the Scheme.
 A function of the CTP Regulator is to monitor the CTP Insurers performance against these contracts.
-The contracts, known as the Scheme Documents, are identical and include the CTP Insurer Deed and Regulator Rules and Commercial Deed and Rules.
+The contracts, known as the Scheme Documents, are identical and include the CTP Insurer Deed and Regulator Rules and Commercial Deed and Commercial Rules.

 The Regulator Rules have undergone a number of amendments since their commencement.
 See more information on the Regulator Rules, including historic versions.